gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 >"Which hand do you prefer to press the arrow keys?"

->"Put your fingers on the left and down keys.
+>"Put your fingers of your prefered hand on the left and down keys.
 You'll press the left key if you see see horizontal stripes and the down key if you see vertical stripes.
 If you aren't sure, make your best guess."

 >For the left-handed: "You could press this ENTER key on the right side to preceed instead of space bar."